-If you need to keep your home or work area free of drywall dust, then dustless drywall sanding will be a big consideration for you to have in your tool chest.
+If you need to keep your home or work area free of drywall dust during a remodel or building project, then dustless drywall sanding will be a big consideration for you to have in your tool chest.

 Dust particles from dried compound aren’t necessarily harmful to you; however, in large amounts or for people with sensitive respiratory systems, this dust can pose annoyances and/or worsen existing health problems.